Lydian Chromatic Concept of Tonal Organization: Tonal gravity

 Russell posited that tonal gravity emanates from the first seven tones of the Lydian mode.
 As the player ventures further from the Lydian tonic however (and further up the circle of fifths), the tonal gravity shifts.
 For example, if notes further up the circle of fifths (e.g. ♯2/♭3) are used, the tonal gravity is probably shifting.

 Influence

 Russell's theory has had far-reaching effect especially in the realm of modal jazz.
-Art Farmer said that it "opens the door to countless means of melodic expression" and critic Joachim-Ernst Berendt described it as "the first work deriving a theory of jazz harmony from the immanent laws of jazz" and as "the pathbreaker for Miles Davis' and John Coltrane's 'modality'".
+Art Farmer said that it "opens the door to countless means of melodic expression" and critic Joachim-Ernst Berendt described it as "the first work deriving a theory of jazz harmony from the immanent laws of jazz" and as "the pathbreaker for Miles Davis's and John Coltrane's 'modality'".
 Bill Evans and Miles Davis used the theory to record modal jazz such as the album Kind of Blue.
 John Coltrane's modal jazz is usually analyzed using Russell's method.
 In arguably his most famous piece, "Giant Steps," Coltrane can be heard traveling through a succession of three parent Lydian Chromatic scales: C Lydian, A♭ Lydian, and E Lydian.
 Additionally, many conservatories teach Russell's theory to varying degrees.